-Deep in the Colombian Amazon, a tree has been growing for centuries that carries a secret in its seeds.
-Indigenous communities along the Orinoco and Putumayo rivers have long understood what the seeds of Caryodendron orinocense can do for skin — used in daily care, passed down without a label, a patent, or a clinical study to justify the practice.
+Deep in the Colombian Amazon, a tree grows to forty metres and produces up to 250 kilograms of nuts each year.
+It has been doing this for centuries.
+The Piaroa and Yukpa indigenous communities of the Orinoco basin have long used its oil for skin — for burns, wounds, and daily care — passed down without a label, a patent, or a peer-reviewed study to justify the practice.

 Modern biochemistry is catching up.
-What analysis reveals is that cacay oil contains one of the highest concentrations of natural retinol (vitamin A), vitamin E (tocopherols), and linoleic acid ever measured in a plant oil.
+What analysis reveals is that Caryodendron orinocense contains one of the highest concentrations of natural retinol (vitamin A), vitamin E (tocopherols), and linoleic acid ever measured in a plant oil.
 By those measures, it outperforms argan oil, rosehip oil, and most of the oils that have dominated Western cosmetics for the past two decades.

 "The forest does not announce itself.
 The oil has been there all along — we are simply the ones who decided to read the analysis."